How to read Slack data exports

 3. In the main export folder, find the folder titled with that channel name or conversation ID.
 You’ll find multiple JSON files in that folder – one for each date that messages were sent.

 Note: A folder will only be included in the export file if there are messages present for the date range you’ve exported.
-For instance, if your retention policy is set to delete messages in public channels after 30 days and you selected a date range over 31 days ago, there would be no folders for public channels included in your export.
+For instance, if your retention policy is set to delete messages in public channels after 30 days and you select a date range over 31 days ago, there will be no folders for public channels included in your export.

 Each folder in your ZIP file will contain different data from your workspace.
 The channels folder will include a TXT file of each channel and group direct message a single user has been a part of.
 The dms folder will include a TXT file of every one-to-one direct message a single user has been a part of.